Daniel-Wallach/Project-4/README.md

 ## Key Questions:
 1. How effective are predictive analytics models in identifying successful and at-risk student in post-secondary education, when looking at **non-academic performance related** demographic data as predictors?
 'Successful' and 'at-risk' for our purposes are defined as likely to graduate or drop out, respectively.
 Factors we will look at:
-   - Students' parent background: Martital Status, Educational qualification, & Occupation
+   - Students' parent background: Martital status, educational qualification, & occupation
    - Student age at enrollment
    - Student Nationality
    - Unemployment & Inflation Rate at time of Student Enrollment